Portugal Festivals 2025: FAQs and Travel Tips

 What currency is used?

 The Euro is the currency in Portugal.
 Generally, you can use your bank cards, as well as Revolut and Apple Pay.
 However, confirm this before you purchase or sit down for a meal to avoid any surprises.
 Smaller businesses may not accept card payments.
+Have some euros in cash as a safeguard.

 Are there ATMs around?